ankur-gupta/rain/README.md

 1. As mentioned in the comments [here](https://stackoverflow.com/questions/894864/circular-dependency-in-python), we can move the two classes in the same file.
-With respect to our example, that would mean moving `Array` and `GroupedArray` classes in the same file.
-This option may be suitable for small classes but is often not recommended for complicated projects with large classes.
+For our example, that would mean defining both `Array` and `GroupedArray` classes in the same file.
+This option may be suitable for small classes but is often not recommended for complicated projects with large classes for readability and maintainability.

 2. Local or [deferred](https://stackoverflow.com/a/37126790/4383754)
 imports.
 Instead of importing at the top of the file,